$10M+

 Verification vs. Claims

-The standard should be: if an agency cannot show you live earnings during the evaluation conversation, treat their revenue claims as unverified.
-This is not an unreasonable ask — it's the same standard you would apply to any business claiming a specific financial track record.
+The standard should be simple: if an agency cannot show you live earnings during the conversation, treat their revenue claims as unverified.
+See our breakdown of OnlyFans agency red flags to watch before signing.

 Contract Terms as a Proxy for Confidence

 Aruna Talent's no-lock-in policy exists because the $20,000+ first-week target is the retention mechanism.
 If the benchmark is reached, creators have no incentive to leave.
-If it isn't, they can leave with no penalty.
+If it isn't, they leave with no penalty.
 That structure only works if the agency is confident in its execution.

-Red Flags to Watch Before Signing
+Red Flags to Watch Before Signing.

 Vague or Incomplete Service Lists